Agent of Deterioration: Pollutants

 Since the cleaning of objects can be difficult and time consuming, it is better to prevent dust deposit.
 In storage, fabric or plastic sheets should cover large-scale objects, and objects difficult to clean should be enclosed, both in storage as well as in exhibit areas.
 Conservation advice may be needed in removing particles on fragile surfaces (See Housekeeping for more information on dusting).

 After fulfilling the basic level of preservation, museum staff may consider a greater level of preservation.
 The control strategies described in intermediate preservation allow a minimum risk of damage for a period of 10 to 30 years for medium sensitivity objects.
 The main emphasis is on reducing the infiltration of airborne pollutants into the building and into enclosures, as well as better selection of low emission products inside enclosures.
-The minimal particle filter efficiency for the HVAC system is Class B Table 6 which is based on the performance of MERV 14 for the final stage filter.
+The minimal particle filter efficiency for the HVAC system system is Class B Table 6 which is based on the performance of MERV 14 for the final stage filter.

 |Class of speci-